 In the case of a sick child or during painful medical procedures, the theory shows how the presence of support from the primary figures in their life, can enable young children to fight and better recover from trauma and stress.
-It is therefore important to remember that intervention or support is never unnecessary and is never too late.
+Therefore, it is important to remember that intervention or support is never unnecessary and never too late.

 If you would like to support parents and guardians improve communication and understanding within the family home, check out our new ebook in the online shop:

 - Coaching Parents and Guardians – Learn how coaching can help parents and guardians understand the changing dynamics within the home and find solutions that support children and young people.